University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/BLAST_practical/BLAST_intro.md

 blastx -help
 ```

 Try these to see what the allowed syntax, flags and parameters are.
-You will probably want to pipe this to `less`.
+You will probably want to pipe the output to `less`.

 For detailed documentation for all things BLAST see [here](https://www.ncbi.nlm.nih.gov/books/NBK1762/) and for ***detailed command line options and flags*** see [here](https://www.ncbi.nlm.nih.gov/books/NBK279684/#appendices.Options_for_the_commandline_a)